Project Overview

 To help the Centers for Medicare & Medicaid Services (CMS) and state Medicaid agencies and partners understand how dually eligible individuals experience the Medicare and Medicaid programs and care systems and identify policies and strategies to improve how programs work for this population and the quality of care they receive.

-The 12.3 million dually eligible individuals are a highly vulnerable and increasingly diverse population with significant health care needs that disproportionately accounts for costs in both programs.
-Understanding their experiences is crucial to improving enrollment, policies, and outcomes.
+The 12.4 million dually eligible individuals are an increasingly diverse population with significant health care and social needs that disproportionately account for costs in both the Medicare and Medicaid programs.
+Understanding their experiences is crucial to improving enrollment in integrated care, policies related to dually eligible individuals, and their health and other outcomes.

 Community Catalyst and the National Association of State Directors of Developmental Disabilities Services (NASDDDS).